Eastbourne: Climate

 As with the rest of the British Isles and South Coast, Eastbourne experiences a maritime climate with warm summers and mild winters.
-The local climate is notable for its high sunshine levels, at least relative to much of the rest of England – Eastbourne holds the record for the highest recorded amount of sunshine in a month, 383.9 hours in July 1911.
+The local climate is notable for its high sunshine levels, at least relative to much of the rest of England – Eastbourne holds the UK record for the highest recorded amount of sunshine in a month, 383.9 hours in July 1911.
 Temperature extremes recorded at Eastbourne since 1960 range from 31.6 C during July 1976, down to −9.7 C In January 1987.
 Eastbourne's coastal location also means it tends to be milder than most areas, particularly during night.
 A whole six months of the year have never fallen below 0 °C (32 °F), and in July the temperature has never fallen below 8.3 C. All temperature figures relate to the period 1960 onwards.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).

 Governance

-Eastbourne Borough Council

-Eastbourne Borough Council is responsible for much local governance, with representation provided by 27 councillors from 9 wards, with elections to the council being held every four years.

-The 2015 election resulted in a council made up of 18 Liberal Democrat and 9 Conservative councillors.
+There are two tiers of local government covering Eastbourne, at district and county level: Eastbourne Borough Council, based at the Town Hall on Grove Road, and East Sussex County Council, based in Lewes.
+There are no civil parishes in the borough, which is an unparished area.

-The council operates out of Eastbourne Town Hall which was designed by W. Tadman Foulkes, and built between 1884 and 1886 under supervision of Henry Currey, the Duke of Devonshire's architect.
+Eastbourne was an ancient parish.
+It was governed by its vestry, in the same way as most rural areas, until 1859 when the parish was made a local government district, governed by a local board.
+Eastbourne become a municipal borough in 1883, governed by a body formally called the "mayor, aldermen and burgesses of the borough of Eastbourne", but informally known as the corporation or town council.
+One of the new council's first projects was to build Eastbourne Town Hall, which was designed by W. Tadman Foulkes, and built between 1884 and 1886 under supervision of Henry Currey, the Duke of Devonshire's architect.

-East Sussex County Council

-East Sussex County Council has responsibility for local education, libraries, social services, civil registration, trading standards and transport.
-Out of the 49 seats, 9 are returned by Eastbourne voters.

-The 2009 East Sussex County Council election resulted in 29 Conservatives, 13 Liberal Democrats, 4 Labour and 3 Independent, of which Eastbourne provided 6 Liberal Democrats and 3 Conservatives.
+In 1911 Eastbourne was elevated to be a county borough, making it independent from East Sussex County Council.
+Eastbourne became a non-metropolitan district on 1 April 1974 under the Local Government Act 1972, with East Sussex County Council once more providing county-level services to the town.

 House of Commons

 The Parliament Constituency of Eastbourne has always covered a greater area than the borough's nine wards, but due to population growth in the town, it has lost territory over time.
 At present the constituency includes all of the borough as well as the suburb of Willingdon.

-Eastbourne is a marginal seat currently represented by the Conservatives but with recent representation by the Liberal Democrats.
+Eastbourne is a marginal seat currently represented by the Liberal Democrats but with recent representation by the Conservatives.

-European Parliament

-Before Brexit in 2020, the town was part of the South East England constituency in the European Parliament.